E-ssential/CS-97/README.md

 Make sure both the server and the client are running in order for the app to work accordingly.

 Note: We uses MongoDB hosted on MongoDB Atlas so it might have restriction of who can access it depending on the IP.
-(Will make the database available to everyone in the future).